 Chaste tree produces showy purple multi-flowered blooms from late summer to the first frost, flowering only on new growth.
 The flowers attract several species of butterflies and bees.
 Plants grow best in full-sun and well-drained, slightly sandy soils.
 The leaves of V. agnus-castus bring a unique texture to the garden; leaves are compound, palmate with a grey-green color.

-Lurie Garden has only one of these beautiful shrubs.
-It can be seen from the boardwalk when looking West into the meadow.
+Lurie Garden has only a few of these beautiful shrubs dotted through the meadow at the southern end of the garden.
+A prime example can be seen from the boardwalk when looking West into the meadow.

 |Botanical Name||Vitex agnus-castus|